d1618033/python-redfish-utility/docs/slate/source/includes/_macrocommandsandscripts.md

 pause
 ```

-This is a batch file that logs into a remote server, selects the `HpBios` type, and gets the `BootMode` value.
+This is a batch file that logs into a remote server, selects the `Bios` type, and gets the `BootMode` value.

 ## Saving and loading a file using file-based editing mode